 Moving to Saudi Arabia

 Saudi Arabia is governed by Sharia law, and Islam is closely interwoven with daily life.
-It is essential that expats become familiar with Islamic customs and laws to avoid transgression and the consequences thereof.
+It's essential that expats become familiar with Islamic customs and laws to avoid transgression and the consequences thereof.
 Although foreigners are allowed to practice their own religion in private, proselytising is strictly forbidden and there are harsh consequences for those disobeying Islamic laws and flouting local customs.

 Working and living in Saudi Arabia is best treated as an adventure and new life experience.
 The key is to make sure one is going for the right reason – if it’s solely to make money, think again.
-Expats need to see a move to Saudi as a package of career advancement, cultural experience, and financial enrichment.
+Expats need to see a move to Saudi as a package of career advancement, cultural experience and financial enrichment.